nexicore-digitals/nexus-dsm-toolkit/README.md

 Use `__tests__` with fixtures to simulate:

 - CSV files with quote imbalances
 - JSON inputs with nested structures
+- **Data inputs that conform/don't conform to specific schemas**
 - Metadata eligibility checks
 - Conversion passes and failure edge cases

 > Built to support mock-driven unit tests and validation suites for CLI, API, or internal tooling.